Congregation Shearith Israel (Baltimore): McCulloh Street synagogue

-Upper Park Heights Synagogue
+Upper Park Heights synagogue

-Beginning in 1923, the board in the McCulloh Synagogue appealed for a new building in Upper Park Heights, reflecting on the suburbanization of the Jewish community to streetcar suburbs of Park Heights, Druid Hill, and Garrison.
-The proposed project was commended for its frugality and conservatism, and was awarded the first mortgage granted to a Synagogue by the Eutaw Savings Bank.
+Beginning in 1923, the board in the McCulloh synagogue appealed for a new building in Upper Park Heights, reflecting on the suburbanization of the Jewish community to streetcar suburbs of Park Heights, Druid Hill, and Garrison.
+The proposed project was commended for its frugality and conservatism, and was awarded the first mortgage granted to a synagogue by the Eutaw Savings Bank.
 Possibly due to the funds saved with the frugal architecture, innovations were put into place such as an improved Mechitzah of curved wrought iron (the McCulloh Street synagogue only had an embankment wall) based on the design of the Hirsch-Breuer Congregation K’hal Adath Jeshurun (known as the Friedberger Anlage, or Synagogue of the Israelitische Religionsgesellschaft).

 A member of the Kehillah, Nathan Adler, fundraised and planned a Mikveh in the building; the size of the structure was approved of by Rabbi Yisrael Meir Kagan, The Chofetz Chaim.

-The dedication of the synagogue on Glen and Park Heights avenues (hence the name "The Glen Avenue Synagogue", then the only synagogue on Glen Avenue) took place in 1925, and the speakers were Rabbis Isaiah Levy and Phillip Hillel Klein.
+The dedication of the synagogue on Glen and Park Heights avenues (hence the name, the Glen Avenue Shul, then the only synagogue on Glen Avenue) took place in 1925, and the speakers were rabbis Isaiah Levy and Phillip Hillel Klein.

 The constitution of the synagogue required that the only voting members (and those permitted for honors, such as Aliyah and Opening the Ark) were those who were Sabbath observant; despite the new synagogue having 150 members, less than 10 were voting members.
 This contributed to the breakoff and formation of Beth Jacob Congregation (now defunct) next door.